iNZightVIT/Lite/README.md

 - data:
 This directory holds all the data.
 The data must be placed in sub-directories, which will come up as data categories within iNZight-Lite.

-- gui-elements:
+- gui-elements: (removed)
 This directory contains the gui functions for all the old modules (from iNZight revamp).

 - www:
 This directory is used for graphics and/or web-related files such as .css and .gif/.jpeg/.png javascript files.
 Images are stored in a sub-directory called "images".
 Javascript code is stored in a subdirectory "js".

 - panels:
 This directory contains the gui, server, help, and other functions for each module.
-It currently contains the "About", "Time Series", "Visualize", and "Model Fitting" modules.
-This makes it easier to modify code.

 Main files:
 -----------